How to Reverse Video Search: A Complete Guide

 Due to the complexity of the task, reverse video searching results can often be inaccurate.
 If you can’t find what you’re looking for, try using an image or screenshot of the video in a reverse image search.

-Sometimes it's worth trimming the clip of video to speed up the process – the less data the search engine has to analyse, the quicker the process will be.
+Sometimes it's worth trimming the clip of video to speed up the process – the less data the search engine has to analyze, the quicker the process will be.
+Using a free browser-based video trimmer before reverse video searching sounds like an extra step, but it's actually the fastest way to find what you're looking for!

 If you’re doing your video editing on the fly, check out our guide to the best mobile apps for video editing.
 Or, if you want to know more about screenshots and screen recording, have a look at our guide to the best software out there currently.